RobertAhlin/react-quiz/README.md

 # Installation and Setup:
 1. Clone the Repository:
 `git clone https://github.com/RobertAhlin/react-quiz.git`

 2. Navigate to the Project Directory:
-`cd quiz-app`
+Make sure you are in the root folder `react-quiz`

 3. Install Dependencies:
 `npm install`
 This will install all the necessary dependencies required for the project to run.

 4. Start the Development Server:
 `npm start`
 This will start the development server and open the Quiz App in your default web browser.

 5. Access the Application:
-Once the development server is started, you can access the Quiz App by navigating to http://localhost:3000 in your web browser.
+Once the development server is started, you can access the Quiz App in your web browser.
+(E.g. http://localhost:3000 )